kevin-chalmers/set10108/labs/lab04/README.md

 `alignas(N)` tells the C++ compiler how to align memory.
 Here we say as a 16-byte alignment, meaning the CPU can read the data into a 128-bit (16-byte) register efficiently.

-`aligned_alloc` creates large blocks of aligned memory (`alloc` is short for allocation).
+`_aligned_malloc` creates large blocks of aligned memory (`alloc` is short for *memory allocation*).
 The first parameter is the alignment size and the second parameter is the total number of bytes to allocate.
-Any allocated memory must be freed using the `free` function to release the memory for reuse.
+Any allocated aligned memory must be freed using the `_aligned_free` function to release the memory for reuse.

+**Non-Microsoft compiler?** The C11 standard defined `aligned_alloc` which is the same as `_aligned_malloc` but *with the parameters reversed*.  `free` can be used instead of `_aligned_free`.
+At present, Microsoft do not support this part of the C11 standard.

 Running this application will not do much - it will print out a couple of values.
 The point is to introduce to the methods of allocating memory aligned data.